 Bangalore

 What began as a viable outsourcing center for a handful of IT firms in the US is now the go-to destination for global IT services and consulting firms.
-It’s not limited to IT; Bangalore nurtures numerous biotech, fintech and AI startups, apart from being home to Meta, Google, and Microsoft.
+It’s not limited to IT; Bangalore nurtures numerous biotech, fintech, and AI startups, apart from being home to Meta, Google, and Microsoft.
 Companies like Flipkart, Infosys, and Wipro have emerged from Bangalore because the leadership potential of Bangalore is strong.
 Not too many cities have the country’s top technical institutes.
 Bangalore has one of the best IIT and IISc units in India.

 Singapore

-The next point isn’t unique to Singapore, but the amount of investment (Qualgro and Genesis, for example) their firms are willing to put into tech is next-level.
+The next point isn’t unique to Singapore, but the amount of investment their firms (Qualgro and Genesis, for example) are willing to put into tech is next-level.
 Again, this happens in many tech centers, but this is also crucial because a talent pool minus investment will ultimately be unproductive.

 Shenzhen